leibniz21c/Solomon/README.md

 $ ssh SolomonInit
 Welcome Developer!
 You are ready to contribute!
-Thank you.
+Thanks!

+Since beta0.2_m, This features is deleted.